 Discover the secret Domiziano Stadium

 I want to tell you an interesting secret or curiosity about Piazza Navona that you probably didn't know.
 Underneath it, exactly at 4.50 meters, are the remains of the ancient Stadio Domiziano, declared a Unesco heritage site.
 Although it no longer exists, you have the possibility to visit what remains of its ruins.

 The modern city has replaced it and almost buried it, but the square retains its dimensions and shape.
 In fact, in several basements of buildings is where the various remains of the stadium are located.
 So they are an additional option to the secret places of Rome.
 Escape the crowds and chaos by visiting these archaeological sites with an audio-guide, 3D videos and panels.

-7. Delight yourself with a delicious dessert at a nearby gelato shop
+Indulge in a delicious dessert at a nearby ice cream parlor

 I assure you that in the different places there is a pleasant atmosphere and the service they offer will meet your expectations.
 The elaboration of these ice creams not only includes presentations that will attract you and make your mouth water.
 They also use different natural fruits and delicious high quality ingredients.